xcore/sw_motor_control/doc/sw-guide/resources.rst

 Resource usage
 ==============

-The table shows the resource usage for the main components in the systemm.
+The table shows the resource usage for the main components in the system.
 The transforms are a functional library and thus do not have a thread or port usage.